uml-dc2-2016-spring/SSHProject/Report.md

 Menuloop.c:

-- Parse(char* input, ssh_session mysess)
+- __Parse(char* input, ssh_session mysess)__
     This function does two things.
 First it checks whether the session is still connected.
 If not, returns a value 0, the exit case.
     Second it iterates through the array of recognized commands and returns the index.
 The index is used in a switch statement in menuloop.  -1 when the input is not recognized.

-- Push_single(char[] local, char remote[], char filename[], ssh_session sshses, sftp_session sftpses)
+- __Push_single(char[] local, char remote[], char filename[], ssh_session sshses, sftp_session sftpses)__
     This function is called when we want to push a single file.
 Local is the local path, remote is the remote path.
 Filename is used both to find the source file and name the remote file to create or overwrite.
 The file is opened locally, and read into the sftp channel.
 Failure to read or write will print an error message and return an error code.

-- Push_all_files(char pathl[], char pathr[], ssh_session sshses, sftp_session sftpses)
+- __Push_all_files(char pathl[], char pathr[], ssh_session sshses, sftp_session sftpses)__
     This function opens the local folder indicated by pathl and iterates through each item.
 If the item begins with '.', it is skipped.
     If the item is not a regular files it is skipped.
 All regular files are pushed by a call to push_single.
 Once the iteration is finished, the number of transferred files and the number of skipped items is printed.
 Then the folder is closed.
 We chose to close the folder after listing the number of transfered and skipped items, not before, so that even if there is an error in closing the folder, we still know whether there was a transfer.

+- __Pull_single(char local[], char remote[], char fname[], ssh_session sshses,sftp_session sftpses)__
+    This function is like push_single except that it pulls from the remote server rather than pushing to it.

+- __Pull_all_files(char pathl[],char pathr[], ssh_session sshses, sftp_session sftpses)__
+    This function is like push_all_files, except it calls pull_single for each file in the remote directory.

-- list_remote_stuff(char path[], ssh_session sshses, sftp_session sftpses)
+- __List_remote_stuff(char path[], ssh_session sshses, sftp_session sftpses)__
     This function is passed the current remote path.
 It uses the function sftp_opendir to open the current remote directory and uses sftp_readdir to go through and print out information about each item in the directory.

-- list_local_stuff(char pathl[])
+- __List_local_stuff(char pathl[])__
     This function uses only the current local path and thus does not need the ssh or sftp sessions.
 It uses opendir to open the local directory and readdir to go through and print out information about each item in the directory.
 It was necessary to use the dirent struct, provided by dirent.h, for this function.

-- __change_remote_directory(char remote[], char dirname[], ssh_session sshses, sftp_session sftpses)__
+- __Change_remote_directory(char remote[], char dirname[], ssh_session sshses, sftp_session sftpses)__
     The purpose of this function is to change the current directory on the remote server.
 Remote is the current remote path, passed by refference, and dirname should be the name of a directory in the current remote directory.
 When the directory entered is "..", the function strrchr is used to find the last slash character in the current path and replace it with '\0', effectively removing the current directory from the path.
 Otherwise, it appends the entered directory to the end of the current remote path.

-- __change_local_directory(char local[], char dirname[])__
+- __Change_local_directory(char local[], char dirname[])__
     This function is like change_remote_directory except that it is used for the local directory.

+- __Other commands__
+    Some commands in the loop did not require their own functions.
+Help, dispr, and displ print out the list of commands, the remote path, and the local path, respectively.
+Exit quits out of the menu_loop function called in main.
+Main then makes sure to free the ssh and sftp sessions it created.

 # File Structure